Dear Knox Community,

 Resident Assistants were also certified in Training for Intervention Procedures (TIPS) to help students make sound choices when faced with difficult decisions about alcohol use.
 Additional TIPS opportunities are planned for fall term.

 In our continuing efforts to provide resources to those who have been affected by sexual violence, an additional on-campus confidential position has been created.
-Lisa Seiwert, director of spiritual life, is available to provide confidential guidance and support to students as they consider their rights and weigh their options for the best and most empowering decisions they can make in their own lives.
+The Director of Spiritual Life is available to provide confidential guidance and support to students as they consider their rights and weigh their options for the best and most empowering decisions they can make in their own lives.
 This confidential position is in addition to the current staff in Health Services and Counseling Services, who are all confidential reporters, and provide support services and guidance to students who are affected by sexual violence.

 As a member institution of the Higher Education Data Sharing (HEDS) consortium, Knox participated for the second consecutive year in a sexual assault climate survey.
 Our response rate to the most recent survey was only 18%, much lower than other participating institutions.
 As a result, our survey did not provide enough responses to reliably generalize results to the entire Knox student body.
 Despite that, we do note that the students who did complete the survey reported high levels of agreement that faculty, staff, and other students contribute to a positive and supportive campus climate.